 We are also building a comprehensive skin oncology program because these diseases are something that both affect a lot of people in Washington state, and actually, the nation.
 Melanoma, Merkel cell carcinoma and other aggressive skin cancers are dramatically increasing in terms of the number of people that they're affecting.
 They're diseases that we know we can do things for, so we have these immune therapies now, not only in the metastatic setting, but actually in stage two, stage three, so aggressive, local-regional disease now, to help reduce the chance of this coming back and becoming a dangerous cancer.
 And we know that these are both an area where we can be successful and, at the same time, where more research is needed.

-A: I didn't have the opportunity to know Paul personally.
+I didn't have the opportunity to know Paul personally.
 But I do know that he was very invested in using technology to make the world better, which is what we want to do as well.
-And we also want to expand our understanding of some of the things about what drives cancer, such as what makes a cancer cell cancerous.
+And we also want to expand our understanding about what drives cancer, such as what makes a cancer cell cancerous.
 We also want to deepen our understanding of really complicated things like the immune system.
 And we want to do this in a digital, integrated way that brings investigators together.

 Courtesy Allen Institute/Paul G. Allen Frontiers Group

 Another thing that's just really fantastic about Swedish is our staff.
-I have to give a shout out to our nurses, especially.
+I have to give a shout-out to our nurses, especially.
 I think we have the best nurses in the world.
-And it's fantastic to do clinical care and research at a place that because not only are the doctors great, but the nurses and the rest of the staff as well.
+And it's fantastic to do clinical care and research at a place where not only are the doctors great, but the nurses and the rest of the staff as well.
 It's a place where patients receive truly compassionate care from every caregiver.